Module 1.6: Zero Trust Networking & VPN Alternatives

 Progress: Access is not just verified once but continuously evaluated throughout the session.

-MOST ORGANIZATIONS IN 2025: Level 1-2TARGET FOR PLATFORM TEAMS: Level 3ASPIRATION: Level 4Did You Know?
+Many organizations are still in the early-to-middle stages of zero-trust adoptionTARGET FOR PLATFORM TEAMS: Level 3ASPIRATION: Level 4Did You Know?

 Section titled “Did You Know?”-